scala/docs.scala-lang/sips/pending/_posts/2013-05-31-improved-lazy-val-initialization.md

 ### Version 5 - retry in case of failure ###

 The current Scala semantics require to retry computation in case of failure.
 The versions 4 presented above provides good performance characteristics in benchmarks, but it may leave threads waiting for failed initialization forever, leaking threads.
 Consider this example:

     class LazyCell {
-      private counter = -1
+      private var counter = -1
       lazy val value = {
           counter = counter + 1
           if(counter < 42)